wcko87/rabiribi-map-editing/index.md

 More detailed information on these layers can be found in the [Detailed Documentation](https://github.com/wcko87/rabiribi-map-editing/tree/master/docs).

+# How to play Custom Rabi-Ribi Maps

+There are two methods.
+### Method 1: Version 1.8e
+The [1.8e beta version](https://steamcommunity.com/app/400910/discussions/0/1473095965300641483/) includes special features specifically to support Rabi-Ribi custom maps.
+1. Add the custom map (`.map`) files to `Rabi-Ribi\custom\<your map name>`. (each custom map should be in its own folder)
+2. After starting Rabi-Ribi, press F5 or F6 to open up the [custom maps menu](https://user-images.githubusercontent.com/27341392/30108930-ee520480-9336-11e7-9a82-bf40ca1ae89e.png).
+Select the custom map and start a new game.

+### Method 2: Replacing maps
+This was the original method before the 1.8e beta started supprting custom maps.
+1. Replace the maps in `Rabi-Ribi\data\area\` (remember to back up the maps before you do this)
+2. Start up Rabi-Ribi and start a new game normally.

+Note: Even if you do not back up your maps, you can easily restore your original maps by using the Verify Game Integrity option on steam.

 # Modifying Character Dialogue and Cutscenes

 The 1.8e beta version of Rabi-Ribi includes the ability to modify cutscenes and character dialogue for custom maps.
 By default, the game makes use of the files in `Rabi-Ribi\localize` for its cutscenes.
 If you create the files `story_emot.rbrb` and `story_text.rbrb` and place them in your custom map folder (`Rabi-Ribi\custom\<your map name>\`) together with your map, these ifles will be used for dialogue/cutscenes instead.